wjzhengsh/blockchain/get_start_starter_plan.md

 ## Developing and deploying customized business networks
 Starter Plan integrates IBM Blockchain Platform: Develop developer environment and Hyperledger Composer developer toolset.
-You can develop your blockchain network basd on your business needs.
-After you develop a network for your business, you can deploy your buisness network to Starter Plan network.
+You can develop your blockchain network based on your business needs.
+After you develop a network for your business, you can deploy your business network to Starter Plan network.

 For more information, see [Develop the network](develop.html) and [Deploying business networks with Starter Plan](develop_starter.html).